 In order to prevent chlorine from damaging your hair color, here are some simple solutions:

-- If you own a pool, always test your pool water for metals.
-You can purchase pool test trips or use our Drop & Go program.
+If you own a pool, always test your pool water for metals.
+Check out our full list of services to learn more about our water testing program.
 Additionally, Rising Sun Pools also sells water purification products that do not use metals, such as copper, to kill algae.

 Give our team of highly-trained pool experts a call at 919-851-9700 today and ask about our cleaning products or our pool maintenance services!